-Adapted from Maccarrone et al. (2017) and Clinicaltrials.gov.^{18,54-56} route intake of cannabis extracts limits these problems, but proper absorption, distribution, metabolism, and elimination studies have to be carried out for each product, followed by extensive clinical testing, to demonstrate the possible medicinal potential.
+Adapted from Maccarrone et al. (2017) and Clinicaltrials.gov.^{18,54-56}

 In addition, most current European laws support cannabis-based products of this type to be administered via a vapouriser or oral route.
-To date, no European country recommends smoking for any purpose.
-79 The reason for this, beyond the inherent damage to respiratory tract tissues following smoking cannabis, even tobacco-free, is likely based on the ability to regulate dose in a consistent manner.
+To date, no European country recommends smoking for any purpose.^{7,9} The reason for this, beyond the inherent damage to respiratory tract tissues following smoking cannabis, even tobacco-free, is likely based on the ability to regulate dose in a consistent manner.